-This topic discusses the process of appealing a decision made in the Civil Division of the Provincial Court.
 This Court is often referred to as the small claims Court.
 Appeals of decisions made in the Civil Division of the Provincial Court are heard in the Court of Queen’s Bench.
 The Court of Queen’s Bench process is formal, expensive and complex.
 You should consult with a lawyer if you want to appeal a decision of the Civil Division of the Provincial Court.
-All of the information provided below is current as of July 29, 2020
+All of the information provided below is current as of July 29, 2020.

 The person who files a Notice to Appeal is referred to as the appellant.
 The person(s) who responds to the Notice of Appeal is referred to as the respondent(s).

 You must be able to show that the decision-maker in the Civil Division of the Provincial Court made an error in interpreting the law or the facts of your case.
 The purpose of an appeal is to review these types of errors.

 As noted below in Step One, you must serve the Notice of Appeal on the respondent(s).
 Once transcripts of evidence are available, you must also serve those on the respondents(s) as noted below in Step Three.
 These documents must be served personally, by registered mail or as ordered by the Court of Queen’s Bench.
 Proof of service is required.
 Proof may be provided by way of an Affidavit of Service that is signed by the person that served the Notice of Appeal and transcripts of evidence on the respondent(s).
 For service by registered mail, the receipt from the post office, a signature acknowledging receipt when the registered mail was picked up, and an Affidavit of Service are all required for proof of service.
 The Affidavit of Service should describe the method of service (i.e. whether it was served personally on the respondent(s) or by registered mail).